A US boutique with links to Singapore

 Tan initially brought in three other international arbitration specialists, of whom one remains: Martin Endicott, formerly of the international arbitration and financial litigation group at Lovells and the World Bank in Washington, DC.
 The practice has since acquired Jennie Lin, a graduate of Harvard who has represented clients in ICC and LCIA cases.
 The firm has also added Paul Barker, an English barrister with Doughty Street, to the San Francisco office.

-Tan says the thinking behind the boutique was “to establish a flexible platform capable of delivering specialist advice and representation on cost-effective and value-driven terms”.
+Tan, who also sits as arbitrator, says the thinking behind the boutique was “to establish a flexible platform capable of delivering specialist advice and representation on cost-effective and value-driven terms”.
 He says the firm tailors the service offered – as well as the rates – to suit the client.

 Those who have worked with Tan pay tribute to his impressive attention to detail and strategy and “easy to work with” approach.
 “Clients love him,” one former Latham partner told GAR.

 Dan Tan Law says it is the only US-based law firm that focusses exclusively on international arbitration.